bromaniac/ssl-exporter/README.md

-As of version 1.3.7 the [cert-util-operator](https://github.com/redhat-cop/cert-utils-operator) supports alerting on expiring certs stored as secrets in the cluster.
-Unfortunately we have some certs stored directly in the Istio routes in our cluster and those can be checked with this tool.
+As of version 1.3.7 the [cert-util-operator](https://github.com/redhat-cop/cert-utils-operator) supports alerting on expiring certs stored as secrets in the cluster so you should probably use that instead.
+It can also populate Routes with certs stored in secrets.

 # ssl-expiration